Ullaasam: Release and reception

 Ullaasam was released on 23 May 1997, and received mixed reviews.
 R. P. R. of Kalki called the film's screenplay as Pallavan bus which goes in a speed then faces sudden breakdown often.
 K. N. Vijiyan of New Straits Times appreciated the film's "moral arguments" and added, "There are a lot of shooting scenes, which are shown in slow motion, so violence does not really dominate what is essentially a love story".
 However, he criticised Vikram's inconsistent characterisation, initially as a "soft character" and later as a "Bruce Willis"-like figure who shows proficiency in firearms despite never having touched one before.

-The film became a financial failure at the box office, and became one of the five consecutive failure films by Ajith in 1997.
+The film became a financial failure at the Tamil Nadu box office, and became one of the five consecutive failure films by Ajith in 1997.
 Post-release, Vikram acknowledged the film for expanding his female fan base as a result of the soft-personality of his character.
 Talking about the theatrical run of the film, the directors felt that "overkill" of the subject may have turned audiences away, and stated the youth-centric feel was similar to two earlier releases during the same period, Kadhal Desam (1996) and Minsara Kanavu (1997).